-Few injuries are as complicated or upsetting as those caused by medical malpractice or hospital neglect.
+Few injuries are as complicated or upsetting as those caused by hospital neglect.
 Patients who are admitted into the Johns Hopkins Hospital, the Anne Arundel Medical Center or any other Maryland medical facility have a right to expect an acceptable standard of care that won’t cause additional harm.

 However, on occasions mistakes are made by doctors, surgeons, nurses, anesthesiologists, and other medical professionals.
-Medical malpractice is upsetting for patients because they trust these professionals.
+Hospital negligence and malpractice is upsetting for patients because they trust these professionals.
 They do not want to believe a doctor cut corners or failed to do his or her job properly.